In a case of Truth in Television, the US Navy began to design their bridges after that of the Enterprise due to its more efficient layout.

 The windows did have moving shutters that closed over them, they just weren't used very often.

 Despite fact that the TARDIS on Doctor Who is huge, literally as big as the plot requires, and contains libraries, a swimming pool, crew quarters, a sickbay, storage rooms, cloisters, endless corridors to run up and down, and much more, you pretty much only ever see the console room.
-The new series has so far only shown the console room(s) — except for one scene in the wardrobe, and some corridors a few years later.
+The new series had glimpse of the wardrobe and a few corridors before, after several years, 'Journey to the Center of the TARDIS' gave us the full tour.

 The Stargate verse play this trope straight across multiple species.